 Knee socks were commonly worn in France, beginning in the 1910s.
 Previously short socks or three-quarter socks were more common.
 Long stockings were also worn in the late 19th century, but not as commonly as in America and Brirain.
 As late as the 1930s boys wearing suits would commonly wear knee socks.
 By the 1950s, however, knee socks were much more commonly worn during the fall and winter.
 Ankle socks were much more common in the summer.
 Sandals were condidered summer wear and rarely worn with knee socks.

 New Zealand boys commonly followed Brirish clothing trends.
-Boys oftn went barefoot, but when wearing shoes mistly wore kneesocks.
+Boys oftn went barefoot, but when wearing shoes mistly wore knee socks.
 This continued until after World War II when American styles gradually became popular.
 British styles continued as school uniforms.
-Boys commonly wore short pants school uniform, nostly with kneesocks.
-During the summer boys at some schools wore sandals without socks but at these schools kneesoks were also orn during cooler weather.
+Boys commonly wore short pants school uniform at secondary schools, nostly with knee socks, aklthough this was often seasonal.
+The boys here are a good example (figure 1).
+During the summer boys at some schools wore sandals without socks but at these schools knee socks were also worn during cooler weather.
+Knee socks for boys declined in popularity outside schools after World War II in the 1960s.

 Knee socks were not widely worn by American boys until the 20th century.
 A few American boys wore plaid kneesocks with Highland kilts, but this was not a common outtfit.
 Kneesocks were first assocaited with the Boy Scouts.
 Short pants scout uniforms never caught on in America, but the boys did wear kneesocks with knickers.
 Knee socks rapidly begun to replace long stockings for the boys wearing knickers.
 Kneesocks became much preferred because cumbersome hose supporters were not needed.
 Kneesocks were widely worn with knickers during the 1920s and 30s.
 Socks with patterns were much preferred to the plain colored ones worn in Europe.
 Kneesocks declined in popularity during the 1940s as older boys stopped wearing knickers and began wearing long pants.
 Younger boys wore short pants, but increasingly with ankle socks.
 Knee socks became associated with dressy atire for American boys.
 After knickers disappeared, American boys mostly wore knee socks with a short pats suit or other dressy outfit.
 They were rarely